 God does not need your prayers to accomplish His purposes.
 He could do everything without them.
 But He has chosen — in His sovereign freedom and infinite grace — to involve you.
 He has ordained that your voice, your tears, your halting words spoken in the dark would be woven into the fabric of His eternal plan.
 Not because He is weak and needs help.
 But because He is a Father, and He wants His children close.

-"Likewise the Spirit helps us in our weakness.
-For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
-And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God."
+"In the same way, the Spirit helps us in our weakness.
+We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
+And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God's people in accordance with the will of God."

 — Romans 8:26–27